Dave Brammer: Career

 Brammer started his career at Welsh side Wrexham in 1993, under the management of Brian Flynn.
-He was on the fringes of the first team in 1993–94 and 1994–95, as Wrexham lifted the Welsh Cup after a 2–1 win over Cardiff City at Cardiff Arms Park.
+He was on the fringes of the first-team in 1993–94 and 1994–95, as Wrexham lifted the Welsh Cup after a 2–1 win over Cardiff City at Cardiff Arms Park.
 He was again a much used squad member in 1995–96 and 1996–97.
 He played 34 games in 1997–98, as the club missed out on the Second Division play-offs due to their inferior goal difference.
-He did however win the FAW Premier Cup with the club in 1998, after a 2–1 win over Cardiff.
+He did, however, win the FAW Premier Cup with the club in 1998 after a 2–1 win over Cardiff.
 Following 41 appearances in 1998–99, he moved Port Vale on transfer deadline day for an initial fee of £350,000 – one of Brian Horton's first signings as Vale manager.
 The fee would late rise by £100,000 due to appearances clauses.

 Brammer, whose father was born in Burslem, helped Vale to escape relegation from the First Division in 1998–99, as the "Valiants" finished above Bury on goal difference.
-He was handed the club captaincy for the 1999–2000 season, however he was unable to prevent Vale from being relegated.
-He had a poor start to his Vale Park career, but soon won round his detractors after some improved performances and some long range strikes on goal.
+He was handed the club captaincy for the 1999–2000 season; however, he was unable to prevent Vale from being relegated.
+He had a poor start to his Vale Park career but soon won around his detractors after some improved performances and some long-range strikes on goal.

 Brammer remained an important part of the Vale side in 2000–01.
-He scored 4 goals in 44 appearances, all of his strikes were key: he got the only goal at Colchester United in the league and salvaged a point against Millwall, and also helped save the club's blushes by scoring at non-league Canvey Island in a 4–4 FA Cup tie.
+He scored 4 goals in 44 appearances, and all of his strikes were key: he got the only goal at Colchester United in the league and salvaged a point against Millwall, and also helped save the club's blushes by scoring at non-League Canvey Island in a 4–4 FA Cup tie.
 Most significantly, he saved the Vale from defeat in the 2001 Potteries derby at the Britannia Stadium with an 81st-minute equaliser.
 He also led the team to Football League Trophy glory, in the final he was the man of the match, inspiring a 2–1 victory over Brentford at the Millennium Stadium.
 Fans voted him Port Vale F.C.
 Player of the Year at the end of the campaign.